Geborgen/nordic-souls/README.md

 ### Gameplay Guide

 The gameplay guide can be viewed [here](https://github.com/Geborgen/nordic-souls/blob/main/GAMEPLAYGUIDE.md).
 It includes a more in-depth explanation of what the list is actually trying to do, along with breaking down the different gameplay overhauls, quest mods, and other mods to pay attention to.

+### Note for Content Creators

+Some of the added music in the list cannot be played on YouTube/Twitch or other platforms due to DMCA rules.
+To circumvent this, I recommend disabling in-game music with the audio slider.

 ## Updating the List